 In addition, specialized training materials and resources are available in our ‘Focused Topics’ courses, which are track-independent, and available to all professional audiences.
 Focused Topics are typically shorter than Foundational Courses, and are suitable for a variety of audiences.
 Current Focused Topics course offerings are listed on the Focused Topics page.
-Registered VLS users may earn certification in three of the Focused Topics courses: Supporting Children with Challenging Behavior, Sexual Development & Behavior in Children and Youth, and Trauma-Informed Care in Child Care Settings.
+Registered VLS users may earn certification in every Focused Topic course, with the exception of Social Emotional Learning for Teachers.
 Certification is earned upon completion of the enrolled course and demonstration of course mastery on the End of Course Assessment.

 All Virtual Lab School courses are divided into several lessons.
 Each lesson covers one or more topics relevant to the overall course competency area.
 Lessons contain a variety of materials from which to master a course subject including text, images, videos, activities, opportunities to connect with trainers and coaches, program tools, guides, glossaries, references and resources, and a brief self-assessment of learning.
 For more in-depth information about lesson content and structure, please see Lesson Overview.